-- 102. Contamination of raw turmeric with Pb is a result of either turmeric grown on lead rich soil or intentional adulteration with lead chromate.
+- 102. Contamination of raw turmeric with Pb is a result of either growth of turmeric on lead rich soil or intentional adulteration with lead chromate.
 It has been reported that lead chromate, a Pb-based colour, is sometimes used to enhance the appearance of turmeric.
 As a result, raw or ground turmeric could potentially contain high levels of Pb. - 103.
-After the Italian incident in 2018 and 2019 (see paragraphs 15 to 17), Italy's National Institute of Health did not believe a contaminant was the underlying cause.
-Furthermore, the recent 2021 survey of 30 turmeric products and the 2022 survey of 70 turmeric spice powder products did not show any Pb concentrations above the ML of 3 mg/kg for supplements, and only one spice powder sample with Pb concentrations at 2.25 mg/kg was above a recent ML set by the EU of 1.5 mg/kg.
-These data add to the evidence base that the hepatotoxic effects noted with taking turmeric is more likely due to the curcuminoids rather than heavy metal contamination.
-Therefore, it is concluded that after the results of the recent product surveys, lead (Pb) contamination of turmeric products is likely not the reason for incidents such as the hepatoxicity reported in the Italian incident.
+After the Italian incident in 2018 and 2019 (see paragraphs 15 to 17), Italy's National Institute of Health concluded that a contaminant was unlikely to be the underlying cause.
+Furthermore, the recent 2021 survey of 30 turmeric products and the 2022 survey of 70 turmeric spice powder products did not show any concentrations of Pb in any of the samples above the ML of 3 mg/kg for supplements, and in only one spice powder sample, which had a Pb concentration at 2.25 mg/kg, above a recent ML set by the EU of 1.5 mg/kg.
+These data add to the evidence base that the hepatotoxic effects noted with taking turmeric is more likely due to the curcuminoids than heavy metal contamination.
+In addition, the clinical picture is not that typically observed following Pb exposure.
+Therefore, it is concluded that after the results of the recent product surveys, lead (Pb) contamination of turmeric products are likely not the reason for incidents such as the hepatoxicity reported in the Italian cases.
 However, it is still uncertain why this incident occurred as a cluster of adverse effects. - 104.
-On evaluation of the other trace element concentrations from the recent study by Fera Science Ltd (Fera Science Ltd, 2022), the metal concentrations across all of the products tested was extremely variable.
+On evaluation of the other trace element concentrations from the recent study by Fera Science Ltd (Fera Science Ltd, 2022), the metal concentrations across all of the products tested were extremely variable.
 This can be attributed to the geographical variation of the source of the products, and / or the other varying additives within supplements.
 Concentrations of trace elements (metals) that are relatively higher than the average across that product type have been described and evaluated in Annex B to this statement.
-No calculated exposures for any trace elements if taking the supplements as described on their labels would exceed any HBGVs, where HBGVs exist.
+However, no calculated exposures for any trace elements, if taking the supplements as described on their labels, would exceed any HBGVs, where HBGVs exist.